DataBora/elusion/README.md

 Elusion wants you to be you!

 Elusion offers flexibility in constructing queries without enforcing specific patterns or chaining orders, unlike SQL, PySpark, Polars, or Pandas.
 You can build your queries in ANY SEQUENCE THAT BEST FITS YOUR LOGIC, writing functions in ANY ORDER or a manner that makes sense to you.
 Regardless of the order of function calls, Elusion ensures consistent results.
-### ALL DataFrame OPERATIONS AND EXAMPLES, that you will need, are bellow.

 ## Platform Compatibility
 Tested for MacOS, Linux and Windows